AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/FaradayLaw.md

     - Compare your experimental and expected values with a percent difference (reminder in {ref}`errorAnalysis-percentDiff-experimentalExpected`).
     - Use $N = 200$ for the number of turns of the coil and $A = \pi r^2 = \pi (0.013\,\text{m})^2$ for its area.
 19. Find change in Magnetic Flux through ***a single loop***
-    - Determine your experimental change in Magnetic flux for a single loop using your average EMF value and {eq}`eq-faraday-average`.
+    - Determine your experimental change in Magnetic flux for a single loop using your average EMF value and {eq}`eq-faraday-average` (think back to {eq}`eq-magnetic-flux` on what magnetic flux is).
     - Calculate the expected change in magnetic flux for a single loop calling back to {eq}`eq-magnetic-flux`.
     - Compare your experimental and expected values with a percent difference (reminder in {ref}`errorAnalysis-percentDiff-experimentalExpected`).
 20. ***PLOT 1 of 2*** --- for just the first case ($1.5\,\text{cm}$): take a photo/screenshot of Capstone's Voltage vs. Time and related Angle vs. Time for one full swing (out and back, example in {numref}`fig-faraday-EMFExample`).